HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

    |dc_install_3|

 #.
 Click *Install*.
 #.
-Towards the end of the process, the Data Collector Configuration Tool will appear.
+Toward the end of the process, the Data Collector Configuration Tool will appear.
 You will need to provide details to register your data collector.
 Refer to the following section ("Registering the Data Collector") for instructions.

    |dc_install_9|